shunnnosukekawai/detectron2_demo/README.md

 - torchvision >=0.5.0
 - click = 7.1.1

-Activate the virtualenv by using the command:`poetry shell` Install pycocotools by using this pip command:
+Activate the virtualenv by using the command:`poetry shell`.
+Install pycocotools by using this pip command:
 - pycocotools: `pip install cython; pip install 'git+https://github.com/cocodataset/cocoapi.git#subdirectory=PythonAPI'`